stefano-sarioli/front-end-study-path/README.md

 #### Write and host the following WebApp
 * [ ] Create a Pomodoro Application.
 * [ ] Webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format.
-* [ ] Create a simple todo list application that allows you to add tasks, mark them complete, edit them and delete them.
-* [ ] Create a simple stop watch where user can start, stop, pause and reset.

 ### Second iteration: deep dive CSS and JavaScript
 ---------------------------------------------------